DigDugData/Cicada-Zombies/README.md

 ## Project Overview

 - **Dataset:** The project uses images of healthy and infected cicadas from the website iNaturalist (see [2]).
-Here are the three data sets we used: (https://drive.google.com/drive/folders/1lUIevYIklh7wMc_wprgK0JPmYvyjSWjn?usp=sharing, https://drive.google.com/drive/folders/1fDDD6-m71PEcGHrk1am9Q6_RhZPa9sMA?usp=sharing and https://drive.google.com/drive/folders/1XGuhpRTFM2U8Hha09kza5wdCymd-uWNu?usp=sharing)
+We used three different data sets and ran the three models VGG16, VGG19 and InceptionV2 on each of the data sets.
+Here are the three data sets we used: (a) https://drive.google.com/drive/folders/1lUIevYIklh7wMc_wprgK0JPmYvyjSWjn?usp=sharing, (b) https://drive.google.com/drive/folders/1fDDD6-m71PEcGHrk1am9Q6_RhZPa9sMA?usp=sharing, (c) https://drive.google.com/drive/folders/1XGuhpRTFM2U8Hha09kza5wdCymd-uWNu?usp=sharing.
+We had to clean up our data sets by : removing images with multiple cicadas or no cicadas.
+We stratified the data set into a 60% Test, 15% Validatation and 25% Train.
+We chose to do a 66-34 % split between healthy and infected cicadas.
 - **Models:** Popular convolutional neural network architectures such as VGG16, VGG19 and InceptionV2 are used dataset for image classification (see [8]).

 ## Key Performance Indicators (KPIs)